filamentphp/filament/packages/forms/docs/10-upgrade-guide.md

 rm config/forms.php
 ```

+#### Panel configuration is now in each AppPanelProvider

+By moving to a provider-per-panel system in V3, the old configuration method with `Filament::serving` for theme customisation, navigation groups, user menu items, etc in the AppServiceProvider has changed.
+Consult the [Configuration](https://filamentphp.com/docs/3.x/panels/configuration), [Navigation](https://filamentphp.com/docs/3.x/panels/navigation) and [Themes](https://filamentphp.com/docs/3.x/panels/themes) documentation for the new syntax.

 #### `FORMS_FILESYSTEM_DRIVER` .env variable

 The `FORMS_FILESYSTEM_DRIVER` .env variable has been renamed to `FILAMENT_FILESYSTEM_DISK`.
 This is to make it more consistent with Laravel, as Laravel 9 introduced this change as well.
 Please ensure that you update your .env files accordingly, and don't forget production!